IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 as those detailed in
 {{?I-D.ietf-ccamp-optical-impairment-topology-yang}};

-- the underlay OTS links and ILAs of OMS links;
+- the underlay Optical Transmission Section (OTS) links and In-Line Amplifiers (ILAs) of Optical Multiplex Section (OMS) links;

 - the physical connectivity between the optical transponders and the ROADMs.